RandyBaeza/Caso-1-Diseno-de-software/README.md

 Contents:
  - Custom Hooks: Reusable hooks that compose multiple state operations, handle form state.
- - This is where the majority of your application's behavior lives.
+ - This is where the majority of the application's behavior lives.
 Communication:
  - Uses: State Layer hooks (React Query, Zustand) and Services.
  - Provides: Data and functions to Components.